-Prior to Construction (any ground disturbing activities), the Contractor shall comply with the State Water Resources Control Board (SWRCB) Construction General Permit requiring preparation and implementation of a SWPPP.
+Prior to Construction (any ground disturbing activities), the Contractor shall comply with the SWRCB Construction General Permit requiring preparation and implementation of a SWPPP.
 The Construction SWPPP will propose BMPs to minimize potential short-term increases in sediment transport caused by construction, including erosion control requirements, stormwater management, and channel dewatering for affected stream crossings.
 These BMPs will include measures to incorporate permeable surfaces into facility design plans where feasible, and how treated stormwater will be retained or detained on site.
 Other BMPs shall include strategies to manage the amount and quality of overall stormwater runoff.
-The Construction SWPPP will include measures to address, but will not be limited to, the following:
+The Construction SWPPP will include measures to address, but are not limited to, the following: